 Cask – A barrel shaped container for beer.
 Traditionally wooden but now usually metal and the source of one side of the Keg vs. Cask argument.

 Cask Conditioned Beer.
 Beer poured using a traditional hand pump rather than a CO2 tap.

-Cask Conditioning – A Cask conditioned beer has continued to develop in the Cask after it’s left the brewery.
-As a result there’s still sediments in there that need to settle to the bottom before serving.
+Cask Conditioning – A Cask conditioned beer has continued to develop in the cask after it’s left the brewery.
+As a result there are still sediments in there that need to settle to the bottom before serving.
 Settling can be done by either leaving it to rest or using finings.

 Chocolate malt - Malted barley that has been roasted to a darker colour.
 It gives the beer a more toasted and nutty flavour and makes it a bit darker.

 Closed Fermentation - Fermentation in an airtight vat that stops anything messing with the brew.

 Craft beer – An American term that has crossed The Pond – we’d call it a microbrew.
 This definition is still up for debate but According to the Brewers Association an American craft brewer is small, independent and traditional.
 But what does this mean?

 Traditional: A brewer who has an all malt beer or has at least 50% in either all malt beers or beers which use adjuncts to enhance rather than lighten flavour.

 Small: Annual production of less than 6 million barrels.

 Independent: Less than 25% of the brewery is owned by another member of the beer business who is not themselves a craft brewer.